-Italian food purveyor Eataly is recognized as one of the most exciting of a new breed of experience retailers.
-But what is it?
+Italian food purveyor Eataly is recognized as one of the most exciting of a new breed of retailers.
+But what makes it so different?
+We asked its chief executive …

 The Possible: You’ve said that Eataly isn’t a market or a restaurant but something else altogether.
 How would you like people to think of it?